fgimian/cubase-project-plugins/README.md

 ## Configuring the Tool

 You may optionally create a TOML config file for the utility which includes certain paths and plugins to exclude from output.
+The default location where the tool will search for the config file is expected is **~/.config/cubase-project-plugins.toml**.

 The config file should look similar to that below: